CrowdHailer/OK/README.md

 end
 ```

-Note that the return for the error pattern matches on the extracted error reason, but the return expression must still be the full tuple.
+Note that the `else` block pattern matches on the extracted error reason, but the return expression must still be the full tuple.

 *Unlike Elixir's native `with` construct, any unmatched error case does not throw an error and will just be passed as the return value*

-You can also use `OK.success` and `OK.failure` macros as well:
+You can also use `OK.success` and `OK.failure` macros:

 ```elixir
 require OK